MacApos/MovieBrowser/README.md

 ## About The Project

-This project is a simple and interactive application that allows users to browse, search, and view details about films.
+This project is a simple and interactive application that allows users to browse, search, and view details about movies.
 It was built with Angular and Bootstrap to provide a clean and responsive UI.

 ## Features